Mitchell boys' basketball team pulls away from Watauga

 BAKERSVILLE — Watauga guard Anderson Castle had a productive debut with the Pioneers’ boys’ basketball team.

 Mitchell made sure to turn his debut sour by taking a 69-58 decision.
 Mitchell (2-4), playing its first home game of the season, completed a season sweep of the Pioneers, who slipped to 4-5.
-Watauga has lost three of its last four games heading into its game against Alexander Central on Jan 3.
+Watauga had lost three of its last four games heading into its game against Alexander Central on Jan.
+3.

 Jake Sears added nine points on three 3-point baskets.
 Jaiden Bond scored eight points for the Pioneers.